sussmanLab/cellGPU/doc/markdown/CONTRIBUTING.md

 The developers are actively thinking about or interested in adding the following features.
 If you are interested in contributing to any of these development branches please contact the lead developer!
+Please also see the public gitlab cellGPU page for more detailed issues

 ## Self-propelled Voronoi branch